-As I mentioned in my “Introduction to My Study on the Nature of the Godhead” post, from 6-23, I was a part of the Oneness Pentecostal denomination.
+As I mentioned in my “Introduction to My Study on the Nature of the Godhead” post, I was a part of the Oneness Pentecostal denomination.
 As such, I believed a non-trinitarian interpretation of the nature of the Godhead; this view denies the trinity and is a form of modalism.
 It holds that God the Father, the eternal spirit being who is the only true God, is essentially unipersonal, that Jesus Christ is God the Father incarnate, and that the Holy Spirit is just another way of describing God the Father (who is “holy” and “spirit”) or Jesus Christ (as Jesus is God the Father incarnate in human flesh) not a distinct person from either the Father or the Son.
 I say this interpretation is “a form of modalism” because what most people who comment on the oneness interpretation mean by “modalism” is sequential modalism, which is that God manifests Himself as Father and later manifests Himself as the Son and later manifests Himself as the Holy Spirit and is never two or more of these manifestations at one time.
 This is not the oneness interpretation; the oneness interpretation allows for simultaneous manifestations or modes and does not restrict God’s manifestation to one mode at a time.

 I was raised to believe that the trinitarian interpretation was an un-Scriptural doctrine introduced to the Church by those who were influenced by paganism and Greco-Roman philosophy.
 This was drilled into me such that I would never even have considered the possibility of the contrary.
 I thank God that He softened my heart such that I was willing to study the Scriptures objectively not through the lens of my tradition or denomination.
 While I don’t believe I comprehend this issue in its entirety and I am willing to be convinced otherwise, I currently believe that the trinitarian interpretation comports more with the Scriptures than the oneness interpretation.
 Here is why.